Willie169/ubuntu-setup-with-vnc-and-gpu/README.md

 5. Select the Proton engine you want.
 6. Restart Steam.

-### Solution for Closing Lip Overrides Power Off on Linux Mint
+### Solution for Closing Lip Overrides Power Off
 #### Symptom

-On Linux Mint, after clicked shut down and then closed the lip, the laptop didn't shut down.
+After clicked shut down and then closed the lip, the laptop didn't shut down.

 #### Solution